MEL - YTO

 What is the cheapest month to fly from Melbourne Airport to Toronto?

-The cheapest month for flights from Melbourne Airport to Toronto is April, where tickets cost $1,862 on average.
-On the other hand, the most expensive months are December and July, where the average cost of tickets is $3,267 and $3,116 respectively.
+The cheapest month for flights from Melbourne Airport to Toronto is May, where tickets cost $1,912 (return) on average.
+On the other hand, the most expensive months are December and January, where the average cost of round-trip tickets is $3,105 and $2,731 respectively.

 How far in advance should I book a flight from Melbourne Airport to Toronto?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Melbourne Airport to Toronto, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Melbourne Airport to Toronto, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know